Haantjes Algebras and Diagonalization: The geometry of Haantjes operators

-Conversely, if there exists a local chart where $\boldsymbol{L}$ takes a diagonal form, the corresponding natural frame is obviously an integrable one.
-Thus, due to Proposition \ref{pr:Hd} the Haantjes torsion of $\boldsymbol{L}$ vanishes.
-Finally, if $\boldsymbol{L}$ is simple each eigen-distribution has rank $1$, thus each natural eigen-frame fulfills the conditions of Proposition \ref{pr:BCRframe}.
-The last sentence is the famous result that A. Nijenhuis published in 1951 \cite{Nij}. \end{proof} \begin{definition} Let $M$ be a differentiable manifold and $\boldsymbol{L}$ be a Haantjes operator in $M$.
-A local chart $\{ U, (x^1,\ldots,x^n)\}$ whose natural frame is a generalized eigen-frame for $\boldsymbol{L}$ will be called a Haantjes chart for $\boldsymbol{L}$. \end{definition} A Haantjes chart for $\boldsymbol{L}$ can also be computed by using the transposed operator $\boldsymbol{L}^{T}$.
+Conversely, if there exists a local chart where $\boldsymbol{L}$ takes a diagonal form, then the corresponding natural frame is obviously integrable.
+Thus, due to Proposition \ref{pr:Hd}, the Haantjes torsion of $\boldsymbol{L}$ vanishes.
+Finally, if $\boldsymbol{L}$ is simple, each eigen-distribution has rank $1$; therefore, each natural eigen-frame fulfills the conditions of Proposition \ref{pr:BCRframe}.
+The last statement is equivalent to the celebrated result that A. Nijenhuis published in 1951~\cite{Nij}. \end{proof} \begin{definition} Let $\boldsymbol{L}:TM \to TM$ be a Haantjes operator.
+A local chart $\{ U, (x^1,\ldots,x^n)\}$ whose natural frame is a generalized eigen-frame will be said to be a Haantjes chart for $\boldsymbol{L}$. \end{definition} A Haantjes chart for $\boldsymbol{L}$ can also be computed by using the transposed operator $\boldsymbol{L}^{T}$.
 Let us denote by